dshafik/securepasswords.info/source/_posts/silex.md

 ## Usage

 By default, Silex hashes passwords using the `sha512` algorithm.
-In order to use `bcrypt`, override the default settings of `security.encoder.digest`
+In order to use `bcrypt`, override the default settings of the `security.encoder.digest`
 service:

 ```php